lizmtobin/lizmtobin/README.md

 ### Hi there 👋

-⚡ About Me: I'm a Photographer, Creator and Junior Web Developer!
+⚡ About Me: I'm a Photographer, Creator and Ruby Developer!

 😎 I completed a Coding Bootcamp with Le Wagon London.

-🌱 I’m currently learning a bit of PHP.
-Tho Ruby-On-Rails is my home.
+🌱 I work mostly in Ruby and Rails is my home.

 👯 I’m looking to collaborate on any creative projects!